 - Are you planning to put your tax return back into the RRSP when you get it?
-Listen, as hard as this is to do – and I say that as someone who currently does not do this – it really is the best practice.
-If you know that you’ll never be able to commit to sending your tax return right back into your RRSP, save for the long term in a TFSA.
+Listen, as hard as this is to do (and I say that as someone who currently does not do this) it really is the best practice.
+If you know that you’ll never be able to commit to sending your tax return right back into your RRSP, you might be better off saving for the long term in a TFSA.
 You’ll end up with more money overall that way.
 (If you’re like me and have a short-term goal for your refunds, and will begin re-contributing the money in a few years?
 Enh, that’s probably fine.)

 - Are you making more than you think you’ll spend in retirement?
 This is a pretty advanced planning question, so if you don’t know, that’s fine.
 Make a best guess though, based on how you picture your future self.
 Do you want to retire in ultra-luxury and spend $300K every year?
 Or do you picture a simple life of owning 17 dogs on a remote farm somewhere?
-(Hi.
-It me.)
+(Lol yeah right, like that’s not an expensive retirement plan.)
 If your general view of retirement is a modest one, and you’re making more now than you think you’ll spend in retirement, the RRSP is probably a good bet.

 - Does your workplace offer RRSP matching?
 A commenter brought up this excellent point: if your workplace offers an RRSP, where they’ll match a certain amount of money you put into it?
 Your very first priority should be contributing enough to get that match.
 It’s free money, and you know how I feel about free money. (“Very positively” is how I feel about free money, to be perfectly clear.)

+Spoiler alert: it’s me.
 I’m no picture-perfect RRSP-haver, let me tell you that right now.
-Oh no friends.
 Anything but, if we’re being honest.
 Here’s the real deal.

 - Contributing to my RRSP means I get a big chunk of money back when I file my taxes, which some experts will tell you is just giving the government an interest-free loan.
 Honest opinion: for the time being I’m not too worried about it, although I’ll probably adjust that in the future.